“What does your company do?”

 Specificity creates credibility.
 Superlatives create skepticism.

 Notion: “One workspace.
-Every team.” → Specific problem (scattered tools) with specific solution
+Every team.” → Specific problem (scattered tools) with a specific solution.

 Slack: “Made for people.
-Built for productivity.” → Clear positioning (communication) with clear benefit
+Built for productivity.” → Clear positioning (communication) with a clear benefit.

 1. Can a first-time visitor state what you do in one sentence?

-2. Can they identify if it’s relevant to them?
+2. Can they identify whether it’s relevant to them?

 3. Can they name a specific problem you solve?

-4. Can they visualize the outcome they’d get?
+4. Can they picture the outcome they’d get?

-If any answer is “no” or “maybe,” your value proposition needs work.
+If any answer is “no” or “maybe,” the value proposition needs work.

-Step 2: State the specific outcome they get What changes in their business when they use your product?
+Step 2: State the specific outcome they get.
+What changes in their business when they use the product?
 Be concrete.

-Step 4: Remove all jargon and clever language Test it on someone outside your company.
-If they can’t paraphrase it back to you, simplify further.
+Step 4: Remove all jargon and clever language.
+Test it on someone outside your company.
+If they can’t paraphrase it back, simplify further.

-Step 5: Lead with this everywhere Your headline, your sales pitch, your ad copy—all should stem from this clear value prop.
+Step 5: Lead with this everywhere.
+Headline, sales pitch, ad copy — all should stem from this one clear value prop.

-The good news?
-Value proposition clarity is entirely within your control.
-It doesn’t require a redesign or new features.
-Just clear thinking and willingness to be specific.
+Good news: this is entirely within your control.
+It doesn’t take a redesign or new features.
+Just clear thinking and the willingness to be specific.

 Want an expert analysis of your homepage’s value proposition and specific rewrites?
 Get a comprehensive audit that clarifies your messaging from a buyer’s perspective.
 Learn more at hmpgr.com.